Ring Engineering RailPro Frequently Asked Questions

 s?

 YES.
 We can create different light effects quickly.
 There are almost no light effects that we cannot offer.
 If you want a particular light effect that is not already available, then please send us an email.
 It would be best if you can send us a link to a video on the Internet of the light effect you are interested in.
 We can then see exactly the light-flashing pattern that you would want us to make.
-Please keep in mind that when new light effects are released, you can simply download them to LM-1 locomotive modules that you already own.
+Please keep in mind that when new light effects are released, you can simply download them to locomotive modules that you already own.
+Yuo can use our light effect editor and make practically any light effect that you would want to!

 Does Ring Engineering plan to offer steam engine sounds?